Versioning Godot projects with Diversion - a step-by-step guide

 To test the branch features, what we’re going to do is change the Godot demo a little to have enemies move more slowly; we’ll suppose this is some experimental changes that we want to test to make the game easier, but we’re not too sure it will be perfect - so we’d rather use a branch to isolate our new development.

-We’re now on our new branch, ready to work.
+So we’re now on our new branch, ready to work.
 The next step is to actually do our change in the code, to reduce the enemies’ speed.

 To do this, let’s go to the Main.gd script, in the _on_MobTimer_timeout() function, and replace: